Rufus For Real

 You Asked, I Answered

-Can I make this ahead?
+Can I make this simple green salad ahead of time?

-How long will the vinaigrette last?
+How long does the vinaigrette last?

-Why is my salad getting soggy?
+Why does my salad get soggy?

 Who’s Stirring the Pot?